The Earned Income Tax Credit for Tax Year 2019

 - You must be a U.S. citizen or a resident alien for the entire year.

-- You—and your spouse if you're married—can't be claimed as a qualifying child by someone else.
+- You—and your spouse if you're married—can't be claimed as a qualifying child by anyone else.

 - You can't claim the foreign earned income exclusion, which relates to wages earned while living abroad.

-- You and your spouse, if you file jointly, must be between the ages of 25 and 64.
+- You and your spouse, if you file jointly, must be between the ages of 25 and 64, and

-Finally, you can't claim the EITC if your filing status is married filing separately, but if you and your spouse are separated and your spouse did not live with you at any time during the last six months of the year, you might be able to file as head of household.
+Finally, you can't claim the EITC if your filing status is married filing separately, but if you and your spouse are separated and your spouse didn't live with you at any time during the last six months of the tax year, you might be able to file as head of household.
 This status would allow you to claim the earned income tax credit.

-You might have to wait a little while for your EITC refund, even if a portion of your expected refund is for taxes you overpaid during the year.
-The Protecting Americans from Tax Hikes (PATH) Act requires that the IRS must hold refunds that claim this credit until at least February 15.
-This allows the government some time to investigate the possibility of fraudulent claims.
+You'll have to wait a little while for your EITC refund, even if a portion of your expected refund is for taxes you overpaid during the year.
+The Protecting Americans from Tax Hikes (PATH) Act requires that the IRS must hold refunds that claim this credit until at least Feb.
+15. This allows the government some time to investigate the possibility of fraudulent claims.

 A delayed refund doesn't mean the IRS suspects you of fraud.
 The rule applies to all tax returns claiming the EITC.